emcd/python-lockup/sources/sphinx/api.rst

 The application programming interface (API) of this library package is divided into two parts: Primary and Auxiliary.
-The primary part consists of the core functionality for which the packaged is being provided: concealment and immutability of attributes and interception of API invocations.
+The primary part consists of the core functionality for which the package is being provided: concealment and immutability of attributes and interception of API invocations.
 The auxiliary part consists of various functionalities, which the package internally utilizes, but which provide significant value beyond the confines of the